 “Before you start to judge me, step into my shoes and walk the life I’m living and if you get as far as I am, just maybe you will see how strong I really am.”

 Many of us have not experienced what it’s like to go through life with a disability.
 In 2018, I attended an ADA compliance workshop hosted by MIMA and had the opportunity to watch a screen reader demonstration from a blind user.
 He walked through what should have been an easy transaction ordering a gift card from a pizza chain’s website.
 It was quickly obvious how difficult such a simple task was because the website didn’t consider all of its potential users.
 Generic alt text, illogical form order, and missing keyboard navigation functionality contributed to the frustrating experience.

 There are six types of disabilities including visual, auditory, cognitive, physical, and contextual.
 It’s important to note that the needs of these different types will change, and ADA compliance considers all disabilities.
 There are two common disabilities that may not be typically thought of as disabilities.
-Those examples include aging internet users with poor eyesight (In 2010, 13% of the population was over 65) and color blind users (5-10% of the population, predominantly males according to the National Institute of Health).
+Those examples include aging internet users with poor eyesight (“approximately 12 million people 40 years and over in the United States have vision impairment”) and color blind users (“more than 350 million colorblind people in the world”).
 Consider how tap target errors, color contrast tests, and other site audit issues affect these populations.

 In this article, we provide the background of ADA compliance related to the web along with tools to use, website updates to complete, and benefits of ADA compliance.